robertdebock/robertdebock.github.io/index.md

     - role: robertdebock.tomcat
 ```

-Some roles do have a "hard requirement" on another role, mainy for a shared handler or variables set in the parent role, used in the child role.
+Some roles do have a "hard dependecies" on another role, mainy for a shared handler or variables set in the parent role, used in the child role.
+More details on [how to use these roles](how-to-use-these-roles.html).

 | Role          | Depends on | Reason |
 |---------------|------------|--------|